 On July 30, 2015, we announced a corporate restructuring plan that reduced our headcount and expenses, with an objective of achieving neutral or positive operating cash flows by the end of 2016.
 We reduced our Qsymia sales territories to 50 and further streamlined our headquarters headcount resulting in the elimination of approximately 60 job positions.
 Consequently, our future sales forecast for Qsymia was reduced and has resulted in excess inventory.
 In addition, we incurred charges for severance of approximately \$2.5 million in 2015 related to this corporate restructuring plan.
-We expect annual savings of approximately \$14.4 million in operating expenses beginning in fiscal year 2016.
 We may not fully realize the anticipated benefits from this corporate restructuring plan.

-We depend on our collaboration partners to gain or maintain approval, market, and sell avanafil in their respective licensed territories.
+We depend on our collaboration partners to gain or maintain approval, market, and sell STENDRA/SPEDRA in their respective licensed territories.

 In July 2013, we entered into a license and commercialization agreement with Menarini under which Menarini received an exclusive license to commercialize and promote SPEDRA for the treatment of ED in over 40 countries, including the EU, plus Australia and New Zealand.
 In October 2013, we entered into a license and commercialization agreement with Auxilium under which Auxilium received an exclusive license to commercialize and promote STENDRA for the treatment of erectile dysfunction, or ED, in the United States and Canada.
 In January 2015, Auxilium was acquired by Endo International, plc.
-In December 2015, Auxilium notified us of its intention to return the U.S. and Canadian commercial rights for STENDRA to us.
-Auxilium has provided its contractually required six-month notice of termination which, absent an agreement between Auxilium and us for an earlier termination date, will result in the termination of the license agreement and supply agreement on June 30, 2016.
-In December 2013, we entered into a license and commercialization agreement with Sanofi under which Sanofi received an exclusive license to commercialize and promote avanafil for therapeutic use in humans in Africa, the Middle East, Turkey, and CIS, including Russia.
+In December 2015, Auxilium notified us of its intention to return the U.S. and Canadian commercial rights for STENDRA to us and provided its contractually required six-month notice of termination.
+Given this, the supply agreement terminated on June 30, 2016, and absent an agreement to the contrary, the license agreement would have terminated on June 30, 2016.
+On June 30, 2016, we and Auxilium agreed to extend the termination date of the license agreement until August 31, 2016.
+In December 2013, we entered into a license and commercialize and promote avanafil for therapeutic use in humans in Africa, the Middle East, Turkey, and CIS, including Russia.
 Sanofi will be responsible for obtaining regulatory approval in its territories.
 Sanofi intends to market avanafil under the trade name SPEDRA or STENDRA.